nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 Heuristics are approaches to solving problems.
 They are also sometimes referred to as _mental models_.
 Every domain consists of heuristics, but there are countless heuristics that cross domains, as well.

-And example that Howard uses is the following:
+And example that Howard uses iIn [The Owner's Manual for the Brain](https://amzn.to/2YMlK7h) is the following:

->If you always do what you've always done, you'll always get what you've always gotten.
+> If you always do what you've always done, you'll always get what you've always gotten.

 ##### Work Style